 Sea Battle is basically Battleships, and who doesn’t love battleships?
 Sea Battle is a strategy-based war simulation and building management game.
 Players are the captain of their own ship, which is customizable in different ways.

-You can change the sails, figureheads, hulls, and masts, and it’s a lot more customisable than playing Tanks on GamePigeon, which is fairly simple.
+You can change the sails, figureheads, hulls and masts.
+Plus, it’s a lot more customisable than playing Tanks on GamePigeon, which is fairly simple – so, let’s look at some ways you can gain advantage in the Sea Battle game.

 How to play Sea Battle on GamePigeon – Top Tips